jbmilgrom/blogg/src/post/google-product-categories-openai-demo.md

 ```text
 2) Apparel & Accessories
 ```
-that can deterministically[^4] be parsed into `"Apparel & Accessories"` and matched to a [node](https://google-product-categories.herokuapp.com/traverse?path=Apparel%20%26%20Accessories) on the GPC tree with children
+that can be parsed[^4] into `"Apparel & Accessories"` and matched to a [node](https://google-product-categories.herokuapp.com/traverse?path=Apparel%20%26%20Accessories) on the GPC tree with children

 ```ts
 ["Clothing", "Clothing Accessories", "Costumes & Accessories", "Handbag & Wallet Accessories", "Handbags,  Wallets & Cases", "Jewelry", "Shoe Accessories", "Shoes"]